yoyoberenguer/PygameShader/README.md

 # Pygame Shaders Library

-Pygame shader project is a `2D game library` written in Python and Cython that contains `special effects` for development of multimedia applications like video games, arcade game or for image processing.
+Pygame shader project is a `2D game library` written in Python and Cython containing `special effects` for development of multimedia applications like video games, arcade game or to customize your textures.
-It contains shaders offering a large variety of tools or algorithms to modify your game display in real time @60 fps for games running display in medium resolution such as 1024 x 768.
+The shaders can be apply to your game display in real time @60 fps for games running games in medium resolution such as 1024 x 768.
 Some algorithms are more demanding than others in terms of processing power (ex median filtering, predator vision, due to the fact that they are built with more than one shader to provide a composite effect).